Next Issue Avoidance – How contact centers can preempt follow-up calls

 Contact centers are perfectly placed to predict imminent customer queries.
 They’re already armed with a wealth of data about the actions customers have or haven’t taken along their journeys and the issues that are likely to arise in the near future.
-Take billing.
-Customers who purchase a subscription often call in after they receive the first invoice to question the amount.
+Take billing as an example: customers who purchase a subscription often call in after they receive the first invoice to question the amount.
 For that reason, many companies now take proactive steps to prepare the customer for what to expect, either at the point of sale or before the bill arrives.
 This simple tactic avoids unpleasant surprises that can lead to customer churn.

 Next Issue Avoidance (NIA) is a metric used by a growing number of customer service departments, one that encourages and enables agents to predict likely problems.
 By analyzing data from large sets of trouble tickets, organizations can anticipate customers’ next questions and eliminate huge volumes of future contacts.
 With 40% of all calls considered “next issues” following initial contacts, NIA is now a critical strategy for reducing customer effort, reducing pressure on contact centers and increasing loyalty.